 Local authorities in Suffolk won’t provide sandbags to try to protect individual properties, but instead use these limited resources in bulk to raise and repair defences or divert water away from groups of properties.
 You can check your property’s flood risk by contacting firstname.lastname@example.org and detailing your query.
 If it’s appropriate to use purpose-made flood protection products, details can be found on the National Flooding Forum’s “Blue Pages”.

 Homeowners are responsible for protecting their property from flooding, although we do provide support and guidance.
-The Suffolk Flood Risk Management Partnership has created a flood guide with all the critical information for people who could be affected by flooding.
+The Suffolk Flood Risk Management Partnership has created a flood guide and a "Guide to Riparian Ownership" which contain all the critical information for people who could be affected by flooding and nearby watercourses.

 If your property is prone to flooding you should prepare yourself and make your own arrangements to protect it.
 The National Flood Forum has lots of helpful advice about how to do this.